SakshiRRathod/CareerQ/README.md

-CareerQ - Career and Mental Health Predictor
+ # CareerQ - Career and Mental Health Predictor

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).